-New rule seeks to weed out college programs that leave grads with low income, high debt
+New rule targets college programs that leave grads with low income, high debt

 The proposal would put college programs through two tests to determine whether they’re serving students well.

-The first test would check whether a program’s graduates carry heavy student debt compared to their income.
+The first test would check whether a program’s graduates carry heavy student debt compared to their earnings.
 Programs would pass if their graduates have annual loan payments averaging no more than 8% of their total income, or 20% of their discretionary income.

 A second test would check whether at least half of a program’s graduates earn more than working adults in their state with only a high school diploma.